 For the little ones, there is the Wells Fargo Art PLAYce, which offers a variety of colors, textures, and patterns to explore, whether a little artist wants to make their own piece of art to take home or just experiment with magnetic tiles, read a book, or explore the regional-artist-created interactive art!

-2. Climb and Learn at the Asheville Museum of Science
+2. Explore at the Asheville Museum of Science

 We’ll be the first to say that the Asheville Museum of Science (AMOS) is not your state-wide science museum or the Smithsonian – it’s a humble spot that holds a surprising amount of fun in just a couple of rooms.
 If you’re searching for rainy-day activities in Asheville, why not spend some time learning something new at AMOS?